Sewing collars & leashes with an LK-1900BN bartacking machine

 Notice I ground off some of the front of the 20 x 4.8mm clamp I bought on eBay:

-I used a dremel with a "cutting wheel" (going back/forth against that surface, taking that material down to what you see.
-These wheels are made for cutting through things.
+I used a dremel with a "cutting wheel" (lightly going back/forth against that surface, taking the material down to what you see.
+These wheels are made for cutting through things, not grinding.
 They're very delicate and break easily.
 You have to lightly drag the edge of the wheel along that surface.
 It goes slow.
 Be focused on getting a straight edge and not going too far.).

 When I started, this was the clamp for the 5/8" & 3/8" collars (so I could get the stitching into a smaller space).
 But, I found that this clamp works better for the 3/4" too.
 Especially for photo #2 (clamping down onto the tri-glide - which I've already explained you shouldn't do.).
 The unaltered 20mm clamp didn't work well on top of the tri-glide.
 This one grips better.